cedadev/cf-checker/README.md

 ### Running the Test script

 In the release tarball there is a `test_files` directory containing a `test.sh` script which runs a series of test files through the CF Checker and confirms the checker is working as expected.
 It is a very elementary system, which will be rewritten soon.
-Before running it you will need to edit the location of the cfchecker script in the `tests.sh` file:
+Before running it you will need to edit the location of the cfchecks script in the `tests.sh` file:

     cfchecker="<location of cfchecks>"